What Happens If You’re Caught Speeding in Singapore?

 For serious traffic offences such as exceeding the speed limit by more than 40 km/h, offenders will be prosecuted in court.
 In this situation, offenders can be fined up to $1,000 and/or jailed for up to 3 months for a first conviction in court.

 These maximum penalties are doubled for repeat offenders.
-Repeat offenders who have been convicted at least 2 times for exceeding the speed limit by more than 40 km/h, enhanced penalties under section 67(A) of the Road Traffic Act may be imposed.
+Repeat offenders who have been convicted at least 2 times for exceeding the speed limit by more than 40 km/h may also face enhanced penalties under section 67(A) of the Road Traffic Act.

 In this case, the court may exercise its discretion to sentence a repeat offender to up to 3 times the punishment that he would otherwise be liable for, subject to a jail term of up to 10 years.
 On top of that, repeat offenders who cause serious injury or death to another person may also be caned up to 6 strokes.

 How and when are demerit points awarded?